roughconsensus/roughconsensus.github.io/content/_index.md

         </div>
         <div class="col-md-6">
             <h3 id="about">Rough consensus and running code</h3>
-            <p>You might wondering what the name of my company is referencing to.
+            <p>You might wonder what the name of my company is referencing to.
 I started working as Software Engineer in 1997 for Unisource Business Networks, a joint venture by Swiss Telecom, Telia Sweden and KPN.
 We built and operated international data networks and I joint the newly founded Internet division.
 The way of working in our department deviated radically from the practices in the other networking divisions of KPN.
 As an example, where ISDN was completely drafted by the CCITT before the implementation, the Internet isn't centrally governed.
 The standards are developed in working groups of the Internet Engineering Task Force (IETF).
 Within a working group, progress is made by establishing <a href="https://tools.ietf.org/html/rfc2418#page-10" target="_blank">rough consensus</a> and finding proof in the working software.
-These principles adhere remarkably to the princples defined in the <a href="https://agilemanifesto.org/" target="_blank">agile manifesto</a>.
+These principles adhere remarkably to those defined in the <a href="https://agilemanifesto.org/" target="_blank">agile manifesto</a>.
             </p>
         </div>
         <div class="col-md-3">